matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * Replying to an edit should be treated in the UI as if you had replied to the original message.

+How do you handle ignored users?
+ * Information about relations sent from ignored users must never be sent to the client, either in bundled or unbundled form.
+This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).

 What happens when you react to an edit?
  * You should be able to, but the reaction should be attributed to the edit (or its contents) rather than the message as a whole.